oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

 4. Go back to the **Security Insights** console

-💡 **TIP:** You've now identified sensitive data which faces risk of exposure.
+💡 **TIP:** You've now identified sensitive data that faces risk of exposure.
 Let's try to understand what powers these insights in **Security Central**
 </details>

 <details>